backstage/backstage/docs/features/techdocs/how-to-guides.md

 ## How to add Mermaid support in TechDocs

-There are a few options for adding Mermaid support in TechDocs: using [Kroki](https://kroki.io) or by using [markdown-inline-mermaid](https://github.com/johanneswuerbach/markdown-inline-mermaid) to generate the diagrams at build time, or the [`backstage-plugin-techdocs-addon-mermaid`](https://github.com/johanneswuerbach/backstage-plugin-techdocs-addon-mermaid) plugin to generate the diagram in the browser.
+There are a few options for adding Mermaid support in TechDocs: using [Kroki](https://kroki.io) or [markdown-inline-mermaid](https://github.com/johanneswuerbach/markdown-inline-mermaid) to generate the diagrams at build time, or the [`backstage-plugin-techdocs-addon-mermaid`](https://github.com/johanneswuerbach/backstage-plugin-techdocs-addon-mermaid) plugin to generate the diagram in the browser.
 We currently use `backstage-plugin-techdocs-addon-mermaid` plugin for the [Mermaid example on the Demo site](https://demo.backstage.io/docs/default/component/backstage-demo/examples/mermaid/).

 ### Using Kroki